Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Our Alumni

-• Our alumni are cabinet ministers, business leaders, scientists, professional musicians, university presidents, Hollywood actors, Olympians and astronauts.
+• Our alumni are cabinet ministers, business leaders, scientists, professional musicians, university presidents, Hollywood actors, Olympians, and an astronaut.

-• Nobel laureates: Professor Emeritus Bertram Brockhouse, co-winner of the 1994 Nobel Prize in Physics; alumnus Myron Scholes, co-winner of the 1997 Nobel Prize in Economics; alumnus James Orbinski, then international president of Médecins Sans Frontières (MSF), accepted the 1999 Nobel Peace Prize for MSF; alumna Donna Strickland, co-winner of the 2018 Nobel Prize in Physics.
+• Nobel laureates: Professor Emeritus Bertram Brockhouse, co-winner of the 1994 Nobel Prize in Physics; alumnus Myron Scholes, co-winner of the 1997 Nobel Prize in Economics; alumna Donna Strickland, co-winner of the 2018 Nobel Prize in Physics.

 Our Faculty and Staff

-• McMaster is home to 997 full-time instructional faculty members (excluding clinical educators), 111 endowed chairs, 86 allotted Canada Research Chairs, 13 endowed professorships, six Natural Sciences and Engineering Research Council Industrial Research Chairs, one Canadian Institutes of Health Research Chair, two Ontario Research Chairs.
+• McMaster is home to 992 full-time instructional faculty members (excluding clinical educators), 111 endowed chairs, 86 allotted Canada Research Chairs, 13 endowed professorships, one Canadian Institutes of Health Research Chair, two Ontario Research Chairs.

 • Research intensity (research income per full-time faculty member) averages $419,000 at McMaster.

-• Selected as a Hamilton-Niagara Top Employer for the past five years in a row.
+• Selected as a Hamilton-Niagara Top Employer for the past nine years in a row.

 McMaster Fast Facts